Louis-Charles de Nogaret de Foix

 Louis-Charles Gaston de Nogaret de la Valette de Foix, duke de La Vallette and Candale (14 April 1627 - 28 January 1658) was a French peer and Colonel General of the Infantry.

 Biography

-He was born in Metz, the son of Bernard de Nogaret de La Valette de Foix (1592-1661), duke of Épernon, and Gabrielle Angélique de Bourbon (1603-1627).
-His mother died in child-bed when he was born, but it was rumored that his father had poisoned his mother.
+He was born in Metz, the son of Bernard de Nogaret de La Valette de Foix (1592-1661), duke of Épernon, and Gabrielle Angélique de Bourbon (1603-1627), the illegitimate daughter of Henry IV of France.
+His mother died during his birth, with it rumored that his father had poisoned her.

 In 1634, when Candale was about seven years old, his father remarried to Marie du Cambout de Coislin, daughter of Charles du Cambout, Marquis de Coislin, nephew of Cardinal Richelieu.

 Candale had an older sister Louise-Anne-Christine, Mlle d'Epernon who became a Carmelite nun.

 Career

 Candale came from a long line of military men, and he too would embark upon a similar path.
 Making a career for himself in the French military he attained the rank of lieutenant-general and was later made governor of Auvergne.

 It was in his role as a governor in 1657 that he managed to make the Chevalier de Morville, son of Comte de Morville feel slighted.
 Morville one day happened upon Candale approached him sword in hand, and calling out to him to draw his own sword.
 The incident led to Morville's death and Candale's reputation was tarnished.
 Candale also quarreled with his cousin François de Vendôme, Duke of Beaufort.

 Candale was considered one of the most handsome men at the French court because of his blonde hair and fine figure and also "for his wealth and magnificence".